What is Next.js? - Benefits for your e-commerce store

-Next.js handles image optimizations with performance in mind, ensuring that websites are always quick to load, resulting in a better product discovery experience for customers and improved conversion rates.
+Next.js handles image optimizations with performance, ensuring that websites are always quick to load, resulting in a better product discovery experience for customers and improved conversion rates.

 In Next.js, the built-in internationalization routing allows you to statically serve different languages on your site at build time with lightning speed.

-Beyond SEO, Next.js provides analytics to help you understand how your customers are interacting with your online store.
+Beyond SEO, Next.js provides analytics to help you understand how your customers interact with your online store.
 You'll see customer interactions through metrics like:

 The Next.js team collaborated closely with Google and the Web Performance Group to bring analytics to life.